 - Diagnostic tools

 Share COM port over Ethernet - Windows

-In this section we will tell you how COM port can be shared over Ethernet on Windows.
+In this section we will tell you how to share Serial over Ethernet on Windows.
 To do it the easiest way you will need an app called FlexiHub.
 Below we will tell you how to make use of it.

 - First, choose the subscription here and install the app both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
 Do not worry about version’s compatibility - FlexiHub supports all Windows versions.